aldsim/machball/docs/machball_tutorial.rst

    len(cov)

+Yields the following value:

 .. parsed-literal::

     201

-It has 201 elements whereas in the definition of our via we specified 200 vertical segments.
+``cov`` has 201 elements whereas in the definition of our via we specified 200 vertical segments.
 The coverage at the bottom is stored in the last element of the array.
 Therefore, if we want to plot as a function of depth, we need to leave that element out: